Tucker Hardison

 Graduate Teaching Assistant

 Tucker received his undergraduate degrees in Linguistics and German from the University of Georgia, graduating Magna Cum Laude in the spring of 2021.
-He is primarily interested in sociolinguistics and discourse analysis.
-More specifically, Tucker focuses on how various intersectional identities are navigated and negotiated, linguistically and otherwise, across rural and urban spaces of the American South.
-His most recent research has focused on the LGBTQ+ community.
+He is primarily interested in sociolinguistics, pragmatics, and discourse analysis.
+More specifically, Tucker focuses on how regional varieties are employed in the expression of identity among different communities.
+His work has dealt with students and LGBTQ+ folks from the rural South, and his dissertation centers on variation and language practices across panhellenic sororities on campus.
+Tucker also does pragmatic analyses on language use of social media, most recently investigating facework and politeness strategies on TikTok.

 Tucker was also a Future Faculty Fellow for the year of 2025, selected to partake in a cohort of 15 Ph.D. students/instructors from various departments across campus to develop and reflect on their teaching capabilities.
 In this program, Tucker led T.A. cafés and workshops with other cohort members and served as a leader for the university's graduate and TA communities.
 Most recently, we was a nominee for the Excellence in Teaching Award.